Skip to content

 • Second reference: The Institute…

-• If an acronym is necessary and is used at least twice in the article, spell out the full name on first reference, followed by the acronym in parentheses.
+• If an acronym is necessary, spell out the full name and put the acronym in parentheses.

 • Example: Patients with sleep apnea may use a continuous positive airway pressure (CPAP) device.